Flights to Thailand

 Tips to get a cheap ticket to Thailand

-Make sure to start the search for a flight way in advance because the flights book up very quickly as the season approaches.
+Make sure to start the search for a flight far in advance because the flights book up very quickly as the season approaches.
 The high season lasts from November to May, but most of the country is a travel destination year round.
 To avoid the highest fares, try to book your ticket during the shoulder season.

 If you have some flexibility, book a flight during mid-week.
 The weekend flights book up faster and are generally a bit more expensive.